 It may be your entire community or a small area within a community such as a neighborhood.
 This will be the area where you will distribute information, collect bags of debris, and clean up public places.
-It's helpful to choose an area with readily identifiable boundaries in the event you publicize the area through newspapers or flyers. (i.e. Lincoln Park Neighborhood).
+It's helpful to choose an area with readily identifiable boundaries in the event you publicize the area through flyers, local media, social media and neighborhood groups.